uber/athenadriver/resources/UndocumentedAthena.md

 As this Athena use `default` as its default database name, but I figured out the best practice is actually setting it as `default`.

-# Effective AWS Athena with `athenadriver` at Uber ATG
+# Effective AWS Athena with `athenadriver` at Uber Technologies Inc

 The following is an AWS Athena version of Scott Mayer's Effecitve C++.